redis/redis-doc/topics/persistence.md

 [`fsync`](http://linux.die.net/man/2/fsync) data on disk.
 There are three options:

-* `fsync` every time a new command is appended to the AOF.
+* appendfsync always: `fsync` every time a new command is appended to the AOF.
 Very very slow, very safe.

-* `fsync` every second.
+* appendfsync everysec: `fsync` every second.
 Fast enough (in 2.4 likely to be as fast as snapshotting), and you can lose 1 second of data if there is a disaster.

-* Never `fsync`, just put your data in the hands of the Operating System.
+* appendfsync no: Never `fsync`, just put your data in the hands of the Operating System.
 The faster and less safe method.

 The suggested (and default) policy is to `fsync` every second.
 It is both very fast and pretty safe.
-The `always` policy is very slow in practice (although it was improved in Redis 2.0) – there is no way to make `fsync` faster than it is.
+The `always` policy is very slow in practice (although it was improved in Redis 2.0) – there is no way to make `fsync` slower than it is.

 ### What should I do if my AOF gets corrupted?